Weakly-supervised Multi-output Regression via Correlated Gaussian Processes: Experimental Results

 \section{Experimental Results}

-We show the experimental results to assess the performance of the proposed model using both synthetic and real-world data.
-We compare WSMGP to two OMGP-based benchmarks and SCMGP: (i) OMGP (\cite{lazaro2012overlapping}), where $[\bPi]_{nm} = 1/M$, for any $n,m$ (ignoring labels), (ii) weakly-supervised OMGP (OMGP-WS), where $[\bPi]_{nm'} = 1$ and $[\bPi]_{nm} = 0 $ for $m\in\{1,...,M\}\setminus \{m'\}$ if $h_n=m'$, for the $n$-th observation (account for observed labels), (iii) SCMGP, using only labeled observations.
-Note that comparing WSMGP with SCMGP will show if WSMGP efficiently leverages the unlabeled data.
+We assess the performance of the proposed model using both synthetic and real-world healthcare data.
+We assume all given labels are accurate.
+We compare WSMGP to four benchmark models, two OMGP-based and two SCMGP-based benchmarks, as follows. \begin{itemize} \item[(i)] OMGP (\cite{lazaro2012overlapping}), where $[\bPi]_{nm} = 1/M$, for any $n,m$.
+This approach ignores given labels.